grvpanchal/lit-chota/README.md

 2. Create your feature branch: `git checkout -b my-new-feature`
 3. Commit your changes: `git commit -am 'Add some feature'`
 4. Push to the branch: `git push origin my-new-feature`

+## Authors
+- Chota micro CSS framework is developed by Jenil Gogari
+- Lit Element is brought to you by The Polymer Project